 As for being compliant, that has to do with how you speak about your product or service and the claims you put forward.
 No reason you need to be the least bit out of regulatory compliance simply because you think of new ways to deliver your message in a way that resonates with the intended audience’s needs.

-Read more: 5 marketing truths you shouldn't ignore
+Read article: 5 marketing truths you shouldn't ignore

 Before a major product launch, you could e.g. have a pre-launch campaign running, building awareness around an identified issue that your product will help to solve.
 Don’t speak about the product at first – only show concern about whatever the issue is that you plan to approach.
 You will likely gain quite some insight into whether the issue is viewed as important as you think and thus give you adequate time to tweak your launch messages to be more spot-on.